syntheticasymmetry/stack_overflow_data_analysis/README.md

 - Remote work preferences: Larger companies tend to prefer remote work more than smaller ones, with notable differences across regions like the US, Germany, India and the UK.

 Acknowledgements
+- Dataset Credit: Stack Overflow, 2024 Developer Survey.
+Available at [Stack Overflow Developer Survey](https://survey.stackoverflow.co/).
-- StackOverflow for providing the data used in this analysis
+- Thanks to StackOverflow for providing the data used in this analysis.